-The taurokatharpsia - the Bull Dance with acrobats performed in the giant central Bull Court (pronunciation: torow-ka-THARP-sia - "tauro", of course, meaning "bull" as in the zodiac The Horns of Consecration - upper level sacred alignment with the distant mountain Juktas Throne Sanctuary at Knossos.
-This is an example of a visual axis between a framing device within the palace (the bulls horns) and a distant sacred landscape feature.
-Of course, there is no direct way to get there topographically, but this is a visual connection.
+The taurokatharpsia - the Bull Dance with acrobats performed in the giant central Bull Court (pronunciation: tawro-ka-THARP-sia - "tauro", of course, meaning "bull" as in the zodiac The Horns of Consecration - upper level sacred alignment with the distant mountain Juktas Throne Sanctuary at Knossos

-2) Classical Greece - c 500 - 400 BCE
+2) Classical Greece - c.
+500 - 400 BCE

-- demo is the Greek root-word for people / kratos is root-word for rule demo+kratos = democracy - ruling by and for the people - Reaching its peak in 5th century BCE, Greece's cities developed in democratic cities, unlike the cities of southwestern Asia that were focused on tombs, temples, and the megalomaniacal wishes of the tyrants and warlords - The democratic cities were marked by classical architecture, which, from here forward will be a strong influence on most of architectural history - Classicism A system of architecture that is a logical, tectonic, and symbolic representation of the craft of architecture and its construction method.
+- Reaching its peak in 5th century BCE, Greece's cities developed in democratic cities, unlike the cities of southwestern Asia that were focused on tombs, temples, and the megalomaniacal wishes of the tyrants and warlords - The democratic cities were marked by classical architecture, which, from here forward will be a strong influence on most of architectural history - Classicism A system of architecture that is a logical, tectonic, and symbolic representation of the craft of architecture and its construction method.